Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Computational Workflows

-For this study, we have implemented the generalized ideas described above in \ac{DALiuGE} since we have complete code control and in-depth knowledge of the code structure. \ac{DALiuGE} specifies workflows as graphs of components and separates workflows into two main layers, logical and physical, and then sub-divides each of those into template and non-template versions.
+\ac{DALiuGE} \citep{wu_daliuge:_2017}, \citep{wang_summit:2019} supports workflow management at \ac{SKA} scale.
+The unique data-driven design, decentralized execution, and careful share-nothing architecture enable this.
+Moreover, \ac{DALiuGE} strictly separates logical workflow design from physical workflow execution and thus allows astronomers to design workflows without intimate component knowledge and, more importantly, facilitates the broad reuse of logical workflows.
+For this study, we have implemented the generalized ideas described in this work in \ac{DALiuGE} since we have complete code control and in-depth knowledge of the code structure.
+We, therefore, further elaborate on the workings of \ac{DALiuGE} and its mapping to the generic workflow model. \ac{DALiuGE} specifies workflows as graphs of components and separates workflows into two main layers, logical and physical, and then sub-divides each of those into template and non-template versions.
 Workflows are developed as logical templates comprised of exclusively logical components and control structures.
 Scientists will design a \ac{LGT} several months or years before the actual processing and for extensive reuse. \ac{LGT}s expose configuration options to make them more specific for concrete execution.
-A \ac{LG} is a \ac{LGT} with a concrete configuration. \ac{LG} specification occurs on the order of weeks before execution.
-Isolating details of storage components only yields a \ac{PGS}, which is defined only for the purpose of provenance storage and is technically a sub-graph of a \ac{LG}. \ac{DALiuGE} then unrolls the \ac{LG} into \ac{PGT}, resolving control structures and presenting the net computation required.
+A \ac{LG} is a \ac{LGT} with a concrete configuration. \ac{LG} specification occurs on the order of weeks before execution. \ac{DALiuGE} then unrolls the \ac{LG} into a \ac{PGT}, resolving control structures and presenting the net computation required.
 This process is unique for each \ac{LG}, but the result can vary depending on the translator algorithm used.
 A physical graph template is a directed acyclic graph (DAG), a common representation for computational workflows \citep{ferreira_da_silva_characterization_2017}.
 During the scheduling process, \ac{DALiuGE} partitions a \ac{PGT} into sub-graphs based on available compute resources, resulting in a \ac{PG}.
 This step is performed just before execution since it maps the physical workflow components to the available resources.
 Each component of the DAG is a fully specified computational task or data artifact.
 Finally, the \ac{DALiuGE} daemon triggers the first physical components in a graph, but after, components communicate with each other in a fully decentralized manner.
 Components can store runtime-specific information such as log files or data summaries, which together form a \ac{RG} after graph execution has been completed.